Financial steps new parents should take

 Another consideration for managing your budget, is around childcare costs.
 Whilst this might be for a little further down the line, understanding what these costs may be could influence any choices you need to make around flexible work arrangements, and whether you would need to return to work on a part time or full-time basis.

 You may also be entitled to tax free childcare or child benefit payments.
-For further information on both these schemes, you can refer to https://www.gov.uk/tax-free-childcare and https://www.gov.uk/child-benefit
+For further information on both these schemes, clicks on the links.

 If you find you can’t keep to the budget on the first or second try, don’t give up, adjust your budget until you come up with one that works for your family.
 Budgeting will be an ongoing process as your situation changes over time.